 In March, the US Tax Service 2013 announced that it intends to seek out its debtors worldwide and expects to receive 5 billion dollars in fines from foreign banks that harbor them.
 First on the list are banks in India, Israel, Hong Kong and Singapore.
 The precedent was sanctions against the Swiss bank Wegelin, which had no business in America.
 This calls into question the preservation of bank secrecy and prepares the financial sector for FATCA rules, lawyers say.

-"The government will not abandon efforts in pursuit of wealthy Americans who have secret accounts in offshore areas, especially since he will soon have a new tool," says Mark Matthew, a former head of the division in the US Tax Service, and now a lawyer at Caplin & Drysdale.
-Over the past four years, the US government has already been able to get 5,5 billion dollars as a supplement to taxes and fines.
+"The government will not abandon its efforts in pursuit of wealthy Americans with secret accounts offshore, especially since it will soon have a new tool," says Mark Matthew, former IRS chief and now Caplin & Drysdale lawyer.
+Over the past four years, the US government has already been able to receive $ 5,5 billion in additional taxes and fines.

 The decision on the possibility of sanctions against a foreign bank that does not operate in the United States was 4 in March 2013.
 The oldest private bank in Switzerland, Wegelin, was fined by the US authorities 74 million for violating tax laws.
 Wegelin was founded in 1741 year and was considered one of the most prestigious banks in the country.
 The bank did not have any offices or offices in the United States, so he was sure that he was not threatened with punishment, it follows from the case file.
 In January, 2013, the bank admitted that it turned a blind eye to the actions of its American clients who evaded taxes.
 Most likely, immediately after the payment of a fine, Wegelin will be closed.
 Due to legal proceedings, the bank practically ceased operations, clients began to withdraw funds.
 Wegelin became the main tax evasion bank for Americans after the Swiss bank UBS in 2009 entered into an agreement with the authorities.
 UBS agreed to violate bank secrecy and gave the US authorities the names of 4500 customers (the US insisted on information on 52 thousands of non-resident accounts).
 However, the bank had to pay 780 a million dollars fine.
 Another 20 million dollars the bank lost due to the flight of customers, frightened by the bank's readiness to soften the law on bank secrecy.